dotnet/roslyn/docs/features/interceptors.md

 ## Summary
 [summary]: #summary

-*Interceptors* is a C# compiler feature, first shipped experimentally in .NET 8.
+*Interceptors* is a C# compiler feature, first shipped experimentally in .NET 8, with stable support in .NET 9.0.2xx SDK and later.

 An *interceptor* is a method which can declaratively substitute a call to an *interceptable* method with a call to itself at compile time.
 This substitution occurs by having the interceptor declare the source locations of the calls that it intercepts.
 This provides a limited facility to change the semantics of existing code by adding new code to a compilation (e.g. in a source generator).